indeep-xyz/searchyj/README.md

 ### detect

-Print the record matched first with the search term.
+Get the record matched first with the option value.

     $ searchyj detect [options] <SearchTerm>